Nervous System Reset

 How long does it take to feel calm when rest feels unsafe?

 There is no fixed timeline, and pushing for one keeps the pressure on.
 Most people notice small shifts over weeks of gentle, repeated practice, not overnight.
 Consistency matters more than intensity.
+If nothing shifts, or the anxiety is heavy, a trauma-aware professional is the right next step.

 Luna, Cosmic Scroll